 In the second stage of the vote tally, the results of the initial partisan tally are added to the votes cast by open ballot.
 Only the top four candidates advance to the general election.
 Major parties are no longer guaranteed a spot on the general election ballot, but, in all likelihood, a single Republican and a single Democratic candidate will advance, leaving two spots open for minor party or Independent candidates.

 With four candidates advancing to the general election, vote-splitting in the general election will be a significant problem.
-Please read the post: “Ranked Choice: Eliminating vote splitting on the general election ballot.” for a detailed discussion of the most promising solution.
+Please read the post about “Ranked Choice Voting” at the website “FairVote” for a good discussion of the most promising solution.

 What does it mean to “opt-out”?